Laurier Brantford's Ethical Reporting Guidelines for Digital Media and Journalism Students

 The Reporter-Source Relationship

-When students contact sources for any story assignment, they should identify themselves as Laurier Brantford Journalism students.
+When students contact sources for any story assignment, they should identify themselves as Laurier Brantford Digital Media and Journalism students.
 The student should say what the interview is for: normally, it's best to say that it is for a class assignment but that there is a possibility of later publication or broadcast.
 (If you don't indicate that the information could end up in print or on the air, then you will have to secure the subject's permission if you later decide to make a submission for publication or broadcast.)
 Students must be certain that the source is aware of, and reasonably able to judge, the possible consequences of being quoted or otherwise represented in the news media.
 If there is a question about this (for instance, when children or adults with mental disabilities are involved), students should consult with their instructors and proceed on a case-by-case basis.
 Sources should also be informed that they may be contacted by an instructor or another student for fact-checking purposes.

 If a student interviews or reports on a friend, relative, employer, former teacher or anyone else with whom there's a relationship that could lead to conflict of interest, the student should always consult the assigning instructor before going ahead, and, if permission is granted, this relationship should be identified in the resulting story.